- 1 Is Illinois on a major fault line?

 - 5 What is the most dangerous fault line?

-- 6 Where are the fault lines in Illinois?
+- 10 What is the longest fault in Illinois?

-- 13 Where is the biggest fault line in the world?
+- 13 Where are the major earthquake fault lines?

 Is Illinois on a major fault line?